VTY123/srds_code/README.md

 A detailed approach:

-1. Copy following to the example folder (with command cp *.c ./ and cp *.h ./)
+1. Copy following to the example folder (with command cp *.c ./ and cp *.h ./ and cp *.sh ./)

 clean_data.sh
 file_process.c file_process.h